Welcome to our Chatfield Story Website

 Twenty-year old private Edward L. Chatfield...

-* The Central Mississippi
+* Events from the Central Mississippi Campaign

 * The Battle of Chickasaw Bayou

 * The Battle of Deer Creek and Black Bayou

 * Marches to occupy Nathan Bedford

 Of great help to us in "getting the big picture" was the stirring 1913 post-war book

 Edward's First Sergeant (and friend), Orderly John J. Kellogg,

 It was from Beach and Dennison that we gathered the clues to deduce when and how Chatfield managed to escape